-Each share of, or warrants exercisable for shares of, Series E redeemable convertible preferred stock identified in the following table will convert into 3.21 shares of, or warrants exercisable for 3.21 shares of, common stock, upon completion of this offering; however such warrants will terminate in connection with this offering because the exercise prices for these warrants are expected to be higher than the assumed initial public offering price of this offering and these warrants otherwise terminate by their terms if not exercised prior to the completion of this offering.
-Each share of Series F redeemable convertible preferred stock and Series G redeemable convertible preferred stock will convert into one share of common stock upon completion of this offering.
+Each of the warrants to purchase shares of Series E redeemable convertible preferred stock identified in the following table will terminate if not exercised prior to the completion of this offering.
+Based on the initial public offering price of \$14.00 per share, we expect that such warrants will terminate in connection with the offering because the exercise prices of these warrants are higher than the initial public offering price and these warrants otherwise terminate if not exercised prior to the completion of this offering.
+Each share of Series F redeemable convertible preferred stock and Series H redeemable convertible preferred stock will convert into 0.0054 share of common stock upon completion of this offering.